snakemake/snakemake/docs/index.rst

     An automatically scraped catalog of publicly available Snakemake workflows for any kind of data analysis.

 `Snakemake Workflows Project <https://github.com/snakemake-workflows/docs>`_
-    This project provides a collection of high quality modularized and re-usable workflows.
+    This project provides a collection of high quality modularized and reusable workflows.
     The provided code should also serve as a best-practices of how to build production ready workflows with Snakemake.
     Everybody is invited to contribute.